tgbot-collection/ytdlbot/README.md

 # Features
 1. fast download and upload.
-2. ads free
+2. No ads
-3. support progress bar
+3. download & upload progress bar
-4. audio conversion
-5. different video resolutions
-6. sending as file or streaming as video
+4. download quality selection
+5. upload format: file, video, audio
-7. cache mechanism - download once for the same video.
+6. cache mechanism - download once for the same video.
-8. Supports multiple download engines (yt-dlp, aria2, requests).
+7. Supports multiple download engines (yt-dlp, aria2, requests).

 > ## Limitations
 > Due to limitations on servers and bandwidth, there are some restrictions on this free service.
-> * Each user is limited to 5 free downloads per 24-hour period
+> * Each user is limited to 3 free downloads every day.

 # Screenshots